-Section 30 - Relationships and Sex Education
+Relationships and Sex Education

-This may include covering relevant issues for schools through Relationships Education (for all primary pupils) and Relationships and Sex Education (for all secondary pupils) and Health Education (for all pupils in state-funded schools) which was made compulsory from September 2020.
+Relationships Education (for all primary pupils) and Relationships and Sex Education (for all secondary pupils) and Health Education (for all pupils in state-funded schools) was made compulsory from September 2020.
 The statutory guidance can be found here: Statutory guidance: relationships and sex education (RSE) and health education.